BHSamuraii/risccpufpga/stage1/README.md

 **Stage 1: Simple 8-bit RISC CPU (5 instructions)**

 For the first stage, I built a super simple 8-bit RISC CPU in Verilog.
-I wanted to keep things minimal to really nail down the basics before diving into the fancy stuff like pipelining or VGA output in later stages.
+I wanted to keep things minimal to really nail down the basics before diving into the complex stuff like pipelining or VGA output in later stages.

-This CPU is designed with a Harvard architecture, meaning it has separate memory for instructions and data (at this stage the data memory purely just the accumulator).
-It’s got a basic accumulator (ACC) for processing, a program counter (PC) to keep track of what’s running, and a simple ALU to handle the math and logic.
-I also threw in a jump instruction to mix things up a bit.

 **Features (Stage 1)**